d-lopes/karavan-camel-k8s/README.md

 ## Docker Compose

-Run the image with Docker like this:
+Run the image with Docker Compose like this:

 ```bash
 # Create .env file from the sample